Guest post by Skip Miller

 - An invitation to talk personally

-- The reason for this email is I would like to quickly find out from you if what we offer is of any interest to you...
+- I emailed you to quickly find out if what we offer can help you...

 - Executives like yourself are asking questions like: